 Advanced JavaScript async/await Patterns

 Once you have gained a deep understanding of how the async and await keywords in JavaScript work, there are several more advanced patterns that you can use to solve complex problems.
 Let’s have a look at some of them in detail.
-And don’t panic if you are not able to understand these at first, as they are very complex and advanced patterns aimed at experienced developers.
+And do not panic if you are not able to understand these at first, as they are very complex and advanced patterns aimed at experienced developers.

 1. Async Iterators with for await…of